-It seems a bit surreal to be contemplating travel again, yet, here we are, on the year anniversary when we all were on the precipice of a year of the unknown.
+It seems a bit surreal to be contemplating travel again, eco-friendly travel of course.
+Yet, here we are, on the year anniversary when we all were on the precipice of a year of the unknown.
 If you had told us a year ago, that our trip to Savannah would have been the last trip we would have taken for an entire year, we would have laughed, or cried, rocking back and forth in a corner.
-The latter would have been me (Shannon) for sure.

 It’s almost as if the travel gods knew what was coming, because those last few weeks, just prior to it all stopping, we had a whirlwind of travel… then…crickets.
-We’ve said it many times in several blogs over the past year, of how much travel was lost, cancelled, all due to covid, so we won’t get into it again, but what we will say now is that there seems to be some light at the end of this deep dark tunnel.
+We’ve said it many times in several blogs over the past year, about how much travel was lost, and canceled, all due to covid, so we won’t get into it again, but what we will say now is that there seems to be some light at the end of this deep dark tunnel.

 Planes, Trains, or Automobiles?

 First, we did some research into what modality of travel is best for the environment.
 We know that all forms play a significant role in carbon emissions, but if you are going to, say, travel a few states away, and you have the choice of the three, which should you choose?